Economic inactivity

 The data shows that:

-in every ethnic group, 16 to 24 year olds had the highest rate of economic inactivity out of the 3 age groups
+- in every ethnic group, 16 to 24 year olds had the highest rate of economic inactivity – this is partly because people in this age group were more likely to be in education

-for 16 to 24 year olds, the highest rate of economic inactivity was in the Indian ethnic group (59%) – the lowest was in the white British ethnic group (37%)
+- for 16 to 24 year olds, people from the ‘other’ ethnic group had the highest rate of economic inactivity (62%) – the lowest rate was in the white British group (36%)

 8. By ethnicity over time (16 to 24 year olds only)